 He was later appointed Home Affairs minister in 1984 and held that position until he was appointed Minister of National Supplies in 1985.
 Mugabe appointed him judge, before appointing him ambassador to the United States.

-Position on 2000s Land Reform
+Position on 2000's Fast Track Land Reform Programme

 In 2005 at a press conference at the National Press Club in Washington, Mubako said the land reform was a “perfectly legal, fair and transparent” process.
 He said he was also a beneficiary of the land reform programme.
 Mubako said the land reform programme was justified because it was based on the principle of “abolishing the colonial legacy of racial privilege”.